Walid-Ahmed/imageclassifierSuite/README.md

-<h1 id="multiclassimageclassifier">III--Train a binary/multiclass image classifier</h1>
+<h1 id="multiclassimageclassifier">III-Train a binary/multiclass image classifier</h1>

 The script   trainClassifier_flow_from_data.py   can be used to train a binary classifier or a multi classifier.